SoulHoleProductions/quarky/www/lib/auth0-angular/README.md

 #### auth.id_token, auth.access_token, auth.state

 These properties contain the tokens returned after the user is logged in.
 Mostly for internal usage.

 #### auth.hookEvents()

-auth0-angular takes care of checking that **unauthenticated users cannot access restricted resources**.
-For that, auth0-angular hooks to internal angular events so that we can redirect the user to the login page if he doesn't have the right permission to access a page.
-For that, you need to hook auth0-angular to all of these events on application run.
+`auth0-angular` hooks to internal Angular events so that a user will be redirected to the login page if trying to visit a restricted resource.
+For that, you need to hook `auth0-angular` to all of these events on application run.

-First, you need to configure the restricted routes:
+First, configure the restricted routes:

 ````js
 // Using ngRoute